All Products

 Description

-• You can downgrade the bandwidth of a VPN gateway.
+• Decrease the bandwidth specification of a VPN gateway instance.

-• You can disable IPsec-VPN and SSL-VPN for a VPN gateway.
+• Disable IPsec-VPN and SSL-VPN features for a VPN gateway instance.

 Downgrade limits

-After you downgrade a VPN gateway and submit the order, the system bills the VPN gateway based on the new configuration.
-For more information, see Billing overview.
+After submitting a downgrade order, the system bills based on the new configuration.
+For more information, see Billing.

 1. Log on to the VPN Gateway console.

-2. In the top navigation bar, select the region in which the VPN gateway resides.
+2. In the top navigation bar, select the region where the VPN gateway instance resides.

-3. On the VPN Gateways page, find the VPN gateway that you want to downgrade and click Downgrade in the Bandwidth column.
+3. On the VPN Gateways page, find the target VPN gateway instance and click Downgrade in the Bandwidth column.

-You can downgrade the maximum bandwidth, disable IPsec-VPN or SSL-VPN, or downgrade the SSL specification for a VPN gateway.
+You can decrease the maximum bandwidth, disable IPsec-VPN or SSL-VPN, or decrease the SSL connection limit as needed.

-5. In the Terms of Service section, read and select the check box to agree to the Terms of Service, click Buy Now, and then complete the payment.
+5. In the Terms of Service section, read and select the terms of service.
+Then, click Buy Now and complete the payment.